-lowa's Family Investment Program (FIP) offers a cash benefit for low-income people with minor children.
-The goal of the program is to remove lowa families from poverty.
-FIP provides temporary cash assistance to help needy families become self-supporting so that their children may be cared for in their homes or homes of relatives.
-FIP is available to both one-parent and two-parent families, and also to relatives caring for children whose parents are not in the home.
+Iowa's Family Investment Program (FIP) offers a cash benefit for low income people with minor children.
+The goal of the program is to remove Iowa families from poverty.
+FIP provides temporary cash assistance to help needy families become self-supporting so their children may be cared for in their homes or homes of relatives.
+FIP is available to both one-parent and twoparent families, and also to relatives caring for children whose parents are not in the home.
 The amount of assistance is determined based on the size of the family and the family's income.